Reviews You Can Rely On

 Credit: Ryan Huetter

-We have tested hiking boots for 12 years, with over 80 unique models bought and pitted head-to-head.
-This updated review analyzes 19 great options available today.
-Our review team is a group of avid hikers excited to share their experiences with you.
-This team of alpine guides and backcountry enthusiasts spent months hiking through mountains, deserts, and forests on the trail and off before scoring, ranking, and passing final judgment on all the models in our lineup.
+We have tested hiking boots for well over a decade, with over 80 unique models bought and pitted head-to-head.
+This updated review analyzes 17 great options available today.
+Our team of alpine guides and backcountry enthusiasts spent months hiking through mountains, deserts, and forests on the trail and off before scoring, ranking, and passing final judgment on all the models in our lineup.
 The resulting review has in-depth details on specific performance areas and recommendations for finding the right hiking gear for your budget.

 If you want a lighter-weight option, something from our men's hiking shoe review could be an excellent alternative to a full boot.
 And even though most boots come in both men's and women's versions, it is not always the case that they perform similarly for both.
 To that end, we conduct in-depth testing by female reviewers in our women's hiking boots and women's hiking shoe guides.